RajkumarGara/NodeRED-UI-to-TCP-Flow/README.md

 * Add the accessory on your Apple device.

 ## Developer Notes
-* Instead of using [`SmartHome.json`](./SmartHome.json) to send commands through the serial port and named pipes, we can utilize [`TcpSmartHome.json`](./extras/TcpSmartHome.json) to communicate commands from the Raspberry-Pi to the Pico-W via TCP as shown below.
+* Instead of using [`SmartHome.json`](./SmartHome.json) to send commands through the serial port and command files, we can utilize [`TcpSmartHome.json`](./extras/TcpSmartHome.json) to communicate commands from the Raspberry-Pi to the Pico-W via TCP as shown below.
     ![TcpSmartHome control flow](img/7.jpg)

 ## Visual Overview
 * This block diagram describes the complete project.
     ![Block diagram](img/1.jpg)

-* Below screenshot shows the main control flow (sending commands through serial port as well as named pipe).
+* Below screenshot shows the main control flow (sending commands through serial port as well as command file).
     ![Main control flow](img/2.jpg)

 * This screenshot displays the window blinds control buttons within the Node-RED flow.
 The following one illustrates the same buttons within the Node-RED UI.